fpgaminer/preserve/tests/docker-test/README.md

 How it works:
-	* Two docker images are created, one for backup and one for restore.
-	* The backup image is run with a "backup" volume mounted.
+	* A docker image is created with preserve on it.
-	* The backup image backs up the system, storing Preserve's backup data in the "backup" volume.
-	* The backup image also installs some packages, backs up again, and does other things to simulate a real use case.
+	* The image is run, backing up the system, storing the backup to a "backup" volume.
+It also installs some packages, backs up again, etc.
-	* The restore image is run with the same "backup" volume mounted and a "restore" volume.
+	* The image is run again with the same "backup" volume mounted, but performs a restore.
-	* The restore image restores the latest backup to the "restore" volume.
+	* The restore container restores the latest backup and compares the result against the filesystem state of the backup container.
-	* Now we can compare the state of the filesystem on the backup container versus the state of the filesystem in the "restore" volume.
-They should match, outside of expected variation (e.g. /dev isn't backed up).
+	* They restored filesystem and the backup container's filesystem should match, outside of expected variation (e.g. /dev isn't backed up).

 How to test:
-	Run `test.sh` and ensure that when it prints "---------- DIFF ----------" that the diff is empty.
+	Run `test.py` and ensure that when it prints "---------- DIFF ----------" that the diff is empty.